 What if my excitement for football games kept me from being present at work or with my family?
 What if I was more than just distracted?
 What if my anticipation became so strong that I became anxious or angry?

 Anxiety is anything that takes you out of the present moment and keeps you stuck in the future.
 Attempting to live ahead by a few minutes, hours, or even days causes stress!
 Anxiety, worry, fear; It's all future oriented and keeps us stressed out.

 Pulling Yourself Together

-All right, I admit it.
-My mind and body are divided and I need to reconnect them.
-But how do I do it?
+Sometimes your mind and body are separated and need to be reconnected.
+But how do you do it?
 Think of twirling a lasso over your head like a cowboy and throwing it forward around your future self.

 One way to reconnect your mind and body is to pay attention to your breathing.
 Try sitting up straight with both feet on the floor.
 With your right hand, pretend you’re drawing the four sides of a box in the air in front of you.
 Start by breathing in for 4 seconds (hand lifting), hold the breath for 4 seconds (hand drawing top of box), breathe out of 4 seconds (hand dropping), and rest or breathe normally for 4 seconds (hand drawing bottom of box).
 Repeat this 3 or 4 times.
 What I just described is called the 4-Second Breath Box.
 This is one of many techniques that can help to pull ourselves from the future and back into the present.
 Try it and see what you think.